 The following reports do not display invalidated tests due to excessive rapid-guessing:

-These changes do not affect the proctor notifications due to rapid-guessing during testing and will not change previous MAP Growth scores.
+These changes will not affect the proctor alerts due to rapid-guessing during testing and will not change previous MAP Growth scores.

 Will the Student Profile Report continue to display disengagement information?

 Yes, the Student Profile Report will continue to display Percentage of Disengaged Responses and Estimated Impact of Disengagement on RIT.

 Will proctors be notified when students rapid-guess during testing?

 Yes.
 Proctors will receive a notification when students rapid-guess.
 Note, many proctors are not at their computers at all times watching this screen during testing.
 The proctor screen refreshes every 60 seconds, indicated in the image below, but students can rapid-guess before the proctor is alerted because of the 60-second refresh window.
 In short, the alert is not real time but delayed.